chnm/thatcamp-org/wp-content/plugins/very-simple-contact-form/readme.txt

 * You can easily delete form submissions from database

 = How can I make a donation? =
 You like my plugin and you're willing to make a donation?
 Nice!
-There's a PayPal donate link on the WordPress plugin page and my website.
+There's a PayPal donate link at my website.

 = Other question or comment? =
 Please open a topic in plugin forum.

 == Changelog ==
+= Version 8.6 =
+* readme file: removed donate link
+* updated theme author info

 = Version 8.5 =
-fix: added CSS to make privacy checkbox visible when using Bootstrap (thanks Marie)
+* fix: added CSS to make privacy checkbox visible when using Bootstrap (thanks Marie)
-fix: nonce was outputted twice (thanks malae and Felipe)
+* fix: nonce was outputted twice (thanks malae and Felipe)
-fix: duplicate ID of privacy checkbox (thanks malae) credits in changelog: removed all full names (because of the GDPR)
+* fix: duplicate ID of privacy checkbox (thanks malae)
+* credits in changelog: removed all full names (because of the GDPR)

 = Version 8.4 =
 * added bootstrap css class to privacy checkbox